Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-for some extraction $\sigma$.
-Here, $(\cdot,\cdot)$ denotes the $L^2(M,\mu)$ scalar product, $\mathscr{S}^0(M)$ is the space of classical symbols of order $0$, and $\Op(a)$ is the Weyl quantization of $a$ (see Appendix \ref{a:pseudo}). \end{definition} Microlocal defect measures are useful tools for studying the (asymptotic) concentration and oscillation properties of sequences, and they are necessarily non-negative. \begin{definition} Given a sequence $(\varphi_k)_{k\in\N^*}$ of eigenfunctions of $-\Delta_{g,\mu}$ with $\|\varphi_k\|_{L^2(M,\mu)}=1$, we call Quantum Limit (QL) any microlocal defect measure of $(\varphi_k)_{k\in\N^*}$. \end{definition} \begin{remark} Since $\varphi_k$, $k\in\N^*$ is normalized, any QL is a probability measure on $S^*M$. \end{remark}
+Here, $(\cdot,\cdot)$ denotes the $L^2(M,\mu)$ scalar product. \end{definition} Microlocal defect measures are useful tools for studying the (asymptotic) concentration and oscillation properties of sequences; note they are necessarily non-negative (see~\cite{gerard1991microlocal}). \begin{definition} Given a sequence $(\varphi_k)_{k\in\N^*}$ of eigenfunctions of $-\Delta_{\sR}$ with $\lVert\varphi_k\rVert_{L^2(M,\mu)}=1$, we call Quantum Limit (QL) any microlocal defect measure of $(\varphi_k)_{k\in\N^*}$. \end{definition} \begin{remark} Since $\varphi_k$, $k\in\N^*$ is normalized, any QL is a probability measure on $S^*M$. \end{remark}